StarCaptain1/fleuron/README.md

 Note 3: if terminal indicates trouble locating the TIF file(s), you may need to capitalize their file extensions.

-Note 4: if you attempt to run Fleuron on image files and are returned an error telling you that python has not been installed as a "framework," open a second, fresh terminal window and run the following command:
+Note 4: if you attempt to run Fleuron on image files and are returned an error telling you that python has not been installed as a "framework," open a second terminal window and run the following command from the inital directory:

     echo "backend: TkAgg" > ~/.matplotlib/matplotlibrc